 Pregnant women begin to urinate more frequently after 6 weeks of pregnancy.
 However, increased urination can have several other causes such as urinary tract infections and diabetes.

 7. Mood Swings

-The hormonal changes that occur during pregnancy can have a significant impact on mood.
-Mood swings occur most often in the first trimester of pregnancy.
+The hormonal changes that occur during this period can have a significant impact on mood.
+Mood swings occur most often in the first trimester.
 Common feelings include depression, anxiety, euphoria and irritability.

 8. Aches and Pains

 Many women experience back pain and headaches early on in their pregnancy as well as dizziness and fainting.
-If the dizziness and fainting are results of abnormal blood pressure during pregnancy, it is important to contact your physician right away.
+If the dizziness and fainting are results of abnormal blood pressure during this time, it is important to contact your physician right away.

 9. Constipation and Bloating

 Pregnancy hormones cause the digestive tract to slow down, resulting in constipation and abdominal bloating.
 These symptoms are exacerbated later on with the added pressure of the fetus on the abdomen.